SoftManiaTech/Python-Web-Application/README.md

-# 🛡️ Flask Secure File Upload Portal
+# 🛡️ Flask File Upload Portal

 A secure, session-based file upload web portal built using **Flask**, **MySQL**, and **static IP hosting** — fully deployable on a local machine or intranet.
 Designed for internal document collection, resume submission, or academic applications.